 As open enrollment for the Affordable Care Act begins this month, whether you get your insurance from the Health Insurance Marketplace or through your employer, now is a good time to consider your health insurance options for next year if you haven’t already.
 You may have seen plans that are listed as HSA-eligible.
 What many people don’t realize is that HSAs are one of the best ways to save for retirement.

 A health savings account (HSA) is a tax-advantaged medical savings account for people who are enrolled in a high-deductible health plan (HDHP) to help pay for medical expenses.
 The money contributed to the account is not subject to federal income tax.

 According to the Employee Benefit Research Institute (EBRI), 20.2 to 22.6 million people enrolled in high-deductible, HSA-eligible health plans in 2016.
 Yet the average HSA balance at the end of 2016 was only $2,532 and only 3% of HSAs had invested assets.
-This means that since the HSA was first offered in 2004, in the twelve years since, the average account has a balance of less than the 2004 max annual contribution of $2,600 for an individual.
+This means that since the HSA was first offered in 2004, the average account has a balance of less than the 2004 max annual contribution of $2,600 for an individual.
 What this tells you is that just about everyone takes distributions from their account to pay for current medical expenses.

 While taking out contributions to pay for medical expenses was what the creators of the health savings accounts had intended for them to be used for, these people are missing out on an incredible opportunity to pay for their medical expenses in their later years when medical costs can be expected to be much, much higher.